-The contractor shall harvest southern tarplant seed from designated existing populations annually, and distribute the seed on-site via hand broadcast methods during years One through Five of the maintenance and monitoring period.
+The contractor shall harvest southern tarplant seed from designated existing populations annually, and distribute the seed on-site via hand broadcast methods during the maintenance and monitoring period.
 Timing of seed collection shall be performed in consultation with the Project Biologist under direction of OCPWD.
 This practice may be discontinued by recommendation of the Project Biologist if it is determined that self-sustaining southern tarplant community has established within the site.